Scout24/hiring/wanted-next-generation-software-engineer.md

 Short summary of our stack: Scala, JS, VanillaJS, SCSS, Play Framework, Akka Actors, Akka Streams, Akka Http, Elasticsearch, Apache Kafka, Apache Spark, AWS, Agile environment, microservices.

+If for some reason you do not know one \ some of the mentioned technologies \ languages - don't give up!
+We believe that attitude and mindset matters!
+If you have relevant experience in web or \ and experience with another JVM \ FP language - do not hesitate to apply.
+We believe that you will learn what is needed, we will help and support you on this learning path.

 For the employees our company offers following benefits:
 * 30 working days of paid vacation per year (+ Bavaria has the most public holidays in Germany - 13 days per year);
 * Relocation bonus;